u3ks/examples/README.md

-# EarthCODE Examples
+# EarthCODE Tutorials

-The EarthCODE Examples using MyST.
+The EarthCODE Tutorials using MyST.

 ```
 npm install